Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 If you're following along with a dev mode Vault server or using a different set up and you've been able to get this SAMPLE running, you're now ready to use the features.

 ### Preparing Snowflake for the snowflakepasswords-database-plugin
 This will assume you have not yet created the Snowflake user from the "Requirements" item #3, and will create that user now.
 You will need the approrpiate Snowflake rights to do this.
 In this example, we will use a User named `karnak`.
+For a full discussion on user creation in Snowflake, please see [the CREATE USER section of our docs](https://docs.snowflake.com/en/sql-reference/sql/create-user.html).
 You can create the user like so:

 ```
 create user karnak PASSWORD = '<YOURUSERADMINUSERPASSWORD>' DEFAULT_ROLE = USERADMIN;
 grant role USERADMIN to user karnak;
 ```

 The `USERADMIN` role is the minimum required rights to accomplish the examples used with thie SAMPLE here.
 If you choose to have the plugin do things differently, more rights may be required.
+For a full discussion of access dontrol in Snowlfake, please see [Access Control in Snowflake in our docs](https://docs.snowflake.com/en/user-guide/security-access-control.html).
 If you wish to allow Valut to manage (rotate) the credentials for the `karnak` user as well, you will need to grant ownership of that user to the `USERADMIN` role - like so:

 ```
 grant ownership on user karnak to role USERADMIN;